jacobmischka/Vvord/README.md

 A compiled JAR, as well as a zip file containing the required libraries can be found on my website at http://www.mischka.info/Vvord/.
 The JAR is set so that the libs/ directory must be in the same directory as the JAR, not the dependency JARs themselves.

 The tool saves several files per merge operation into the machine's temporary directory, so Windows users may want to be aware of that fact.
+The 3DM merge tool will create a "conflict.log" file in the current directory when a merge is not 100% perfect and successful, which will likely be upon every single merge.
+In most cases, the merge is successful even when it leaves a conflict log.
+The log file is overwritten upon each merge.

 The tool intended for use via the molhado-word Word plugin to merge .docx files and their histories.